 - 1 clove garlic (chopped)

-- Sliced pimento-stuffed green olives for garnish (optional)
+- Additional pimento-stuffed green olives for garnish (optional)

 - Additional paprika for garnish (optional)

-- Add chickpeas, olives, jarred olive liquid, garlic, lemon juice, 1/2 teaspoon paprika and salt to the bowl of a food processor.
+- Add chickpeas, olives, jarred olive liquid, garlic, lemon juice, paprika and salt to the bowl of a food processor.

 - Process on high speed until smooth and creamy and no chunks remain.
 You may have to stop to scrape down the sides and continue processing.

-- Once the hummus has a smooth consistency, refrigerate for 1-2 hours to firm up.
+- Once the hummus has a smooth consistency, refrigerate for 1-2 hours to firm up and infuse the flavors.

-- Garnish with sliced olives and additional paprika, if desired, before serving.
+- Garnish sliced olives, olive oil and paprika, if desired, before serving.

-This post originally appeared on Watch Learn Eat on November 16, 2015.
+This post originally appeared on Watch Learn Eat on November 16, 2015 and revised on January 7, 2019.
 It has been republished to reflect both recipe and photo revisions.
 Changes to the story were also made.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.